thoughtbot/high_voltage/README.md

 #### Caching

-Caching has been deprecated and will be removed in the next release.
+Built in caching support has been removed in HighVoltage.
+See [PR 221](https://github.com/thoughtbot/high_voltage/pull/221).

 Page caching and action caching can be done via Rails.
 Visit the [Caching with
 Rails: An overview](http://guides.rubyonrails.org/caching_with_rails.html) guide